-Fossil Free Funds partners with Macroclimate to expose hidden investments in coal power plants
+Fossil Free Funds is partnering with Macroclimate to expose hidden investments in coal power plants

 Experts agree: when it comes to climate change, the #1 problem is coal.
 But unless you’re seeking out environmentally responsible investment options, it’s likely your savings are being invested in coal-fired utility companies — putting the planet and your finances at risk.